coredns/coredns/middleware/kubernetes/README.md

 	kubernetes cluster.local

 **Example 2:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
-Handle all `PTR` requests in the `10.0.0.0/16` cidr block.
+ Handle all `PTR` requests for `10.0.0.0/16` .
 Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.

+    10.0.0.0/16 cluster.local {
-	kubernetes cluster.local {
+        kubernetes {
-		cidrs 10.0.0.0/16
             pods verified
             upstream 10.102.3.10:53
         }
+    }

 **Selective Exposure Example:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Only expose objects in the test and staging namespaces.
-Handle all `PTR` requests that fall between `10.0.0.100` and `10.0.0.255` (expressed as CIDR blocks in the example below).
   Resolve upstream records using the servers configured in `/etc/resolv.conf`.

 	kubernetes cluster.local {
 		namespaces test staging
-		cidrs 10.0.0.100/30 10.0.0.104/29
-		cidrs 10.0.0.112/28 10.0.0.128/25
-		upstream /etc/resolv.conf
-	}

 **Federation Example:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Handle federated service requests in the `prod` and `stage` federations.
-Handle all `PTR` requests in the `10.0.0.0/24` cidr block.
   Resolve upstream records using the servers configured in `/etc/resolv.conf`.

+    cluster.local {
-	kubernetes cluster.local {
+        kubernetes {
 		    federation prod prod.feddomain.com
 		    federation stage stage.feddomain.com
-		cidrs 10.0.0.0/24
 		    upstream /etc/resolv.conf
     	}
+    }

 **Out-Of-Cluster Example:** Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes from outside the cluster.
-Handle all `PTR` requests in the `10.0.0.0/24` cidr block.
   Verify the existence of pods when answering pod requests.
 Resolve upstream records against `10.102.3.10`.

 	kubernetes cluster.local {
 		endpoint https://k8s-endpoint:8443
 		tls cert key cacert
-		cidrs 10.0.0.0/24
 		pods verified
 		upstream 10.102.3.10:53
 	}

-## Wildcards
+## Wildcard

 Some query labels accept a wildcard value to match any value.
 If a label is a valid wildcard (\*, or the word "any"), then that label will match all values.
 The labels that accept wildcards are: